Nicholas Gioacchini

-Nicholas Selson Gioacchini (born July 25, 2000) is an American professional soccer player who plays as a forward or a winger for Greek Super League club Asteras Tripolis.
+Nicholas Selson Gioacchini (born July 25, 2000) is an American professional soccer player who plays as a forward or a winger for club Sabadell.

 Early life and youth soccer

 Gioacchini was born in Kansas City, Missouri, to an Italian father and Jamaican mother.
 He played for Blue Valley Soccer Club when he was young as well as for the Orange Stars.
 He moved to Parma, Italy at the age of 8.
 He returned to the United States at the age of 12.
 The family settled in Bethesda, Maryland, and he played for Bethesda Soccer Club, Cerritos Soccer Academy, D.C.
 United Academy, Olney Soccer Club, and ESSA Soccer Academy.

 Club career

 At the age of 15, Gioacchini moved with his family to France.
 He joined Paris FC in 2015.
 On May 14, 2018, Gioacchini signed a two-year contract with Caen.
 He made his debut for Caen in a 4–2 Ligue 2 win over his former club Paris FC on October 25, 2019, scoring his side's first goal in the 25th minute.
 He scored another goal against Nancy on December 2, 2019.

 On July 20, 2022, it was announced Gioacchini had signed a two-and-a-half-year contract, plus an option for another year, with Orlando City of Major League Soccer.

-On November 11, 2022, Gioacchini was selected by St. Louis City in the 2022 MLS Expansion Draft ahead of their inaugural season in MLS.
+On November 11, he was selected by St. Louis City in the 2022 MLS Expansion Draft ahead of their inaugural season in MLS.

 On January 24, 2024, Gioacchini joined Italian club Como for an undisclosed fee, signing a three-year-and-a-half contract.

-On August 15, 2024, Gioacchini was loaned to FC Cincinnati throughout the rest of the 2024 MLS season.
+On August 15, he was loaned to FC Cincinnati throughout the rest of the 2024 MLS season.

 On January 26, 2025, Gioacchini signed with Asteras Tripolis in Greece.
+On August 17, 2026, he joined Segunda División side CE Sabadell.